JROChub/power_house/README.md

   Build massive sum-checks via streaming evaluators (no full hypercube allocation), with per-round timing exported by the benchmarking CLI.

 -  **Ledger Transcript Logging with Integrity Hashes:**
   Persist proofs as ASCII dossiers tagged with built-in hash digests so transcripts remain self-authenticating without external crates.
+Ledger anchors are append-only commitments to those transcripts; a ledger state is valid iff every anchor agrees on the statement string and ordered hash list.

+-  **Quorum Finality for the JULIAN Protocol:**
+  `reconcile_anchors_with_quorum` formalises finality: once ≥ *q* nodes publish matching anchors, the JULIAN ledger state is final.
+Divergent anchors are immediately pinpointed by re-running `verify_logs`.

 -  **Consensus Primitive:**
   Demonstrates quorum-based agreement logic reflective of Byzantine fault tolerance in distributed systems.